CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 ![图片](/assets/blog1/image13.png)

-picture: Visualization of attention map of each head with different color
+Picture: Visualization of attention map of each head with different color

 As each head attends to different information, each head should have different importance for different output class predictions.
 For example, in the plot above, if we want to explain which part of an input image is used by the model to predict class "carrot", then we want only the blue part to be highlighted, so the attention matrix that corresponds to the blue part should have highest weight.
 And if we average them like what we did in Attention Rollout, we might get a saliency map highlighting all objects rather than the object we want to explain to.